Evangelical Lutheran Church in Russia, Ukraine, Kazakhstan and Central Asia

 The constituent dioceses of ELCROS were mostly founded as German Lutheran denominations.
-However, the church now worships extensively in the Russian language with around 30% of its members being ethnically Russian.
+The current archbishop of ELCROS is Vladimir Provorov.

-The current archbishop of ELCROS is Wladimir Proworow.
+Though numerically smaller, the Evangelical Lutheran Church of Ingria is present in Russia.

 History

 Lutheranism had established itself in the Teutonic Livonia (modern-day Latvia and Estonia) and Ingria in the early years of the Reformation.
 Ivan the Terrible invited German artisans and professionals to help modernize institutions in what is now Russia, bringing Lutherans into then Muscovy.

 Early history

 The first church consecrated for Lutheran use in Moscow, St. Michael's Church, was completed in 1576.
 By the end of the 17th century, German Lutherans were spread throughout Russia, primarily among the military garrisons.

 As a result of the Great Northern War, the former Swedish provinces of Livonia and Estonia, with their large Lutheran populations, were ceded to Russia.
 To gain the support of the Baltic nobility, the Lutheran churches were granted freedom of dogma, liturgy and administration by Peter the Great.
 Catherine the Great's policy of populating frontier areas of the Russian Empire with immigrants further increased the number of German Lutherans in Russia.

-Despite the de facto recognition of Lutheranism in Russia, it was still considered a foreign faith, with restrictions on proseltytization placed to limit the expansion of the faith to non-Russian nationalities only and secular oversight being placed under the Main Administration for Ecclesiastical Affairs of Foreign Faiths.
+Despite the de facto recognition of Lutheranism in Russia, it was still considered a foreign faith, with restrictions on proselytization placed to limit the expansion of the faith to non-Russian nationalities only and secular oversight being placed under the Main Administration for Ecclesiastical Affairs of Foreign Faiths.